Siege of Itzehoe: Siege

 blev tre stycken döda, fyrverkaren blesserad, och den som tände på granaten föll neder till jorden, och blodet rann igenom mun, näsa, ögon och lron, dock beskyddade den Högstes mäktiga arm mig och denna gången för olycka.

 However, such accidents were very ordinary, and the rest of the bombardment continued as normal.
 Within an hour, the Swedish incendiary and explosive rounds had started a "terrible fire" which soon spread rapidly over all parts of Itzehoe, new and old.
 Soon, the entire town was burning, with flames and smoke everywhere.
-The river, which had once provided protection for the citizens, now became their fate.
+The river, which had once protected the citizens, now became their fate.
 Many people, now without a way to escape, sought refuge in the town's fortifications.
 The Swedish soldiers reported that they were able to see half-naked people running along the ramparts, where they attempted to protect themselves from the fire by covering themselves in dirt.
-The exact amount dead is unknown, but it was "many".
+The exact number of dead is unknown, but it was "many".

-Inbetween the burning houses and smoking ruins, the Swedish cavalry sprung forward, capturing the undefended fortifications in the north and west.
+In between the burning houses and smoking ruins, the Swedish cavalry sprang forward, capturing the undefended fortifications in the north and west.
 On the same day, 8 August, the Danes retreated from two nearby sconces, Kreuzchanze, situated by Heiligenstedten and the Krummerdeichschanze, which were immediately conquered by the Swedes.

 On August 11, the defenders abandoned the ruins of the town, where only 12 houses had survived, and fled across a bridge leading them southeast.
 The retreat had the consequence of removing the last Danes from Holstein.

 Aftermath

-The person who received the task to lead the destruction of Itzehoes outerworks was Erik Dahlbergh.
-The destruction work made thousands of soldiers work for two days straight, and then went to chase the retreating Danes more.
+Erik Dahlbergh was tasked with leading the destruction of Itzehoe's outerworks.
+Thousands of soldiers worked tirelessly for two days to complete the demolition, after which they pursued the retreating Danish forces.